sewerai-org/yatzy-kata/README.md

 ### Full house

-If the dice are two of a kind and three of a kind, the player scores the sum of all the dice.
+If the dice are two of a kind and three of a kind.
+E.g. if the dice read
-For example, when placed on "full house":

 - 1,1,2,2,2 scores 25
 - 2,2,3,3,4 scores 0